emiltj/NLP_exam_2021/README.md

 ```

 ### Download data
-#### Dataset 1
-The analysis utilized the [Fake News dataset](https://www-uvic-ca.ez.statsbiblioteket.dk:12048/ecs/ece/isot/datasets/fake-news/index.php) from University of Victoria's research laboratory _Information security and object technology_ (ISOT).
-Access can be gained through an affiliaty university, or through [Kaggle](https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset) which also holds the dataset.
+Download dataset 1 from [Victoria university's Information security and object technology labs, website](https://www-uvic-ca.ez.statsbiblioteket.dk:12048/ecs/ece/isot/datasets/fake-news/index.php).
+Access can be gained through an affiliaty university or alternatively through [Kaggle](https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset) which also holds the dataset.

-The files "Fake.csv" and "Real.csv" need to be moved to the following folder:
-NLP_exam_2021/data/

-#### Dataset 2
-The analysis also utilizes the [Fake News dataset](https://github.com/rpitrust/fakenewsdata1) by [Horne et al., (2017)](https://ojs.aaai.org/index.php/ICWSM/article/download/14976/14826).
-Access is open for anyone.
+Download dataset 2 from [Fake News dataset](https://github.com/rpitrust/fakenewsdata1).
+Access is open for anyone
-The file

-The files _______ and ______ need to be moved to the following folder:
+The .csv files from dataset 1 needs to be placed in the folder ______
+The .csv files from dataset 2 in the folders Horne2017_FakeNewsData/Public\ Data/Random\ Poltical\ News\ Dataset/Fake and Horne2017_FakeNewsData/Public\ Data/Random\ Poltical\ News\ Dataset/Real needs to be placed in the folder ______

 ### Install virtual environment